Night Anxiety: Why It Happens and How to Stop It

 • Don’t go back to sleep before bedtime.
 I only went back to bed when I felt I could fall asleep right away.
 I watched, on purpose, a boring TV show or read a boring book.

 • Before going to sleep, try to watch something funny on TV.
 Never an action film or heart-breaking drama.
 Something light, funny, and even stupid.
-Give your brain a break and a chance to escape from every day worries.
+Give your brain a break and a chance to escape from everyday worries.

-7. Magnesium Oil – most of us are Magnesium deficient and Magnesium is essential for good sleep and stress reduction.
+Most of us are Magnesium deficient and Magnesium is essential for good sleep and stress reduction.

 Magnesium deficiency is one of the leading causes of anxiety disorders, yet most people don’t know about this or ignore it.